 If you have questions or need help finding the right protection equipment, please feel free to call us at 800-829-9580, or visit us online at www.pksafety.com.

 Welders understand that the fumes and gases produced from their work can lead to serious illness.
-The danger and amount of exposure to the welders depends on the type of work being done, the rod, filler metals, base metals, coatings, contaminants, as well as the amount of ventilation and respiration protection.
+The danger and amount of exposure to the welders depend on the type of work being done, the rod, filler metals, base metals, coatings, contaminants, as well as the amount of ventilation and respiration protection.

 We simply don’t know everything there is to know about protecting workers from welding fumes.
 However, there are some common precautions that can be taken to protect workers from injury and illness.